Sonjay Dutt

-Retesh Bhalla (born April 7, 1982) is an American professional wrestler currently signed to All Elite Wrestling (AEW) as a producer and manager.
+Retesh Bhalla (born April 7, 1982) is an American professional wrestler signed to All Elite Wrestling (AEW) as a producer and manager.
 He is best known for his time with Total Nonstop Action / Impact Wrestling under the ring name Sonjay Dutt.
 He also worked for WWE as a producer from 2019 to 2021.

 Dutt is known for his several stints in Jeff Jarrett's promotion Total Nonstop Action Wrestling (TNA), later renamed Impact Wrestling, where he started in 2003.
 Dutt competed in the X-Division for several years, winning the Impact X Division Championship in 2017.
 He also competed for Jarrett's Global Force Wrestling, where he was a former GFW NEX*GEN Champion.
 Dutt also wrestled for the independent promotion Combat Zone Wrestling during his early years, where he captured the CZW World Junior Heavyweight Championship and won the Best of the Best tournament in 2004.
 Due to his contributions, he was inducted into the CZW Hall of Fame in 2019.
 His ring name is modeled after that of famous Bollywood actor Sanjay Dutt.

 Professional wrestling career

 Early career (2000–2004)

 Dutt's parents moved from India to the United States before he was born, though most of his extended family still lives in New Delhi.
 He later worked for KYDA Pro wrestling for the first two years of his professional career.
+He is of Punjabi descent.

 Dutt got his first break wrestling in Major League Wrestling (MLW) in 2003 where he debuted the Dragon Rana on Jimmy Yang at the promotion's August 3 event, Summer Apocalypse.
 Dutt would go on to win an international tournament, hosted by MLW in September 2003 to win the company's Junior Heavyweight Championship, defeating Tony Mamaluke, Eddie Colón, and Christopher Daniels.
 In an early 2004 MLW Junior Heavyweight Title match Dutt pinned Jack Evans to retain the title at MLW Reloaded.